HSAFoundation/HSA-Drivers-Linux-AMD/README.md

 This release is intended for use with any hardware configuration that contains a Kaveri or Carrizo APU.

-The motherboards must support the FM2+ socket, run latest BIOS version and have the IOMMU enabled in the BIOS.
+The motherboards must support run latest BIOS version and have the IOMMU enabled in the BIOS.

 The following is a reference hardware configuration that was used for testing purposes: